inaciobanu/Console-Finances/README.md

 ## Overview

-In this challenge, i had to solve a real-world situation in which my newfound JavaScript skills come in handy.
+In this challenge, i had to solve a real-world situation in which my newfound JavaScript skills come in handy (console log, variables, primitive types, logical and comparison operators, conditional statements, arrays, iteration, prompts, switch-case, and conditional loops).
 I created the code for analyzing the financial records of a company.
 The financial dataset was already provided in the index.js starter file.

 ## Instructions